hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 ## Tutorial: How to do it in practise

-In this tutorial, we will set up a bulk upsert using the combining input source technique and two stripped down sample data set.
+In this tutorial, we will set up a bulk upsert using the combining input source technique and two stripped down sample data sets.

 We will:
 - load an initial data sample for multiple ad networks